ryantanlien/node-gcloud-deploy/README.md

 1. Basic Docker commands
 2. An understanding of how Docker works

+❗ It is highly recommended that you learn how to deploy an application on Google Cloud without Continous Deployment first, to learn how the cloud framework works.
+Writing a script on GitHub Actions to deploy continously can be potentially destructive or extremely costly.

 ## Deploying on Google Cloud Run with no Continous Deployment
 Lets say that you have an existing node application, preferably a microservice that you wish to deploy on Google Cloud.
 This node application can be containerized and deployed.